 So some of the soft skills required for database administrator are:

 Step 3: Find your Speciality

-System DBA’s focus on the general purpose and technical working of the databases.
-Their specialty lies in ensuring the smooth functioning of database systems and avoiding any type of damage or loss to data.
+System DBA’s focus is on the general purpose and technical working of the databases.
+Their speciality lies in ensuring the smooth functioning of database systems and avoiding any type of damage or loss of data.
 They also are responsible for looking out for new updates or working out the kinks in the existing systems.

-Application DBA’s are specialized professionals who focus their work on the particular application.
+Application DBAs are specialized professionals who focus their work on a particular application.
 For example, Oracle Administrator will be a specialized professional to handle everything for Oracle databases.
 They will be responsible for designing the database to manage the functionality of the databases for particular applications.

 You need to find out what you prefer when starting out as a database administrator.

 Step 4: Start Working by taking small steps

 It is always preferable that to become a successful database administrator, you start with small steps.
 To be a part of some big top-tier company, you require experience.

 Gain this experience from working at small startups, pick up on freelancing projects or build something of your own.

 Gaining experience or working until you find your dream job will give you a practical sense of working as a database administrator.